Huddle Broadway

 Peer Facilitator

-Services at Huddle Broadway are provided by the Canadian Mental Health Association Manitoba and Winnipeg, along with the Assembly of Manitoba Chief’s Eagle Urban Transition Centre, Addictions Foundation of Manitoba, Family Dynamics, Youth Employment Services, N.E.E.D.S.
-Inc., Klinic, Spence Neighbourhood Association, Manitoba Harm Reduction Network, Bruce Oake Recovery Centre, Community Financial Counselling Services, and others.
+Services at Huddle Broadway are provided by the Canadian Mental Health Association Manitoba and Winnipeg, along with the Assembly of Manitoba Chief’s Eagle Urban Transition Centre, Addictions Foundation of Manitoba, Youth Employment Services, Klinic, Manitoba Harm Reduction Network, Bruce Oake Recovery Centre, Community Financial Counselling Services, and others.

 At Huddle, youth have a safe space to be authentically themselves.
 We welcome and respect people of all sexual orientations, gender identities, ethnicities, faiths, race/nationalities, and abilities.